irdinarifhanis-bit/asg1/README.md

 The Weekly Class Schedule page enables users to add class details such as day, time, subject, lecturer, and location, which are instantly shown in a structured timetable.

 ## Instruction to test login.
+1. For the first time user, you need to click the 'register'.
-1. In the Username field, type the username.
+2. In the Username field, type the username.
-2. In the Password field, type the password.
+3. In the Password field, type the password.
-3. Click the Login button.
+4. Click the Login button.
-4. If the credentials are correct, you will be redirected to the Dashboard page where you can see navigation, introduction of website, charts, and quick links.
+5. If the credentials are correct, you will be redirected to the Dashboard page where you can see navigation, introduction of website, charts, and quick links.
-5. If the credentials are incorrect, an error message will appear “Invalid username or password”. try again.
+6. If the credentials are incorrect, an error message will appear “Invalid username or password”. try again.
-6. To leave the account, click the Logout button/link in the navigation bar; this returns you to the Login page.
+7. To leave the account, click the Logout button/link in the navigation bar; this returns you to the Login page.

 ## Framework used
 This project uses a custom lightweight JavaScript framework designed to simplify the development of the Study Planner system.
 It provides reusable modules, a consistent structure, and built-in functionality, allowing developers to quickly add features without rewriting common code.